SixdegreeLab/MasteringChainAnalytics/en/ch21/ch21-btc-analysis.md

 ### 3. Completion

 And just like that, a dashboard for monitoring CDD is complete.
 The final effect is that you can conveniently see the historical trend and recent changes of the indicator.
-If an abnormality occurs one day, you can quickly pinpoint the time of the abnormality and the associated wallets, and the specific transaction_id aids further analysis.
+If an abnormality occurs one day, you can quickly pinpoint the time of the abnormality and the associated wallets, as well as the specific transaction_id aids further analysis.

 ![overview.png](img/overview.png)